Almost Isotropy-Maximal Manifolds of Non-negative Curvature: Preliminaries

+Combining Proposition 4.5 from \cite{Wie}, Proposition \ref{REtorusorbifold}, and Theorem 4.2 in \cite{D}, we obtain the following result that characterizes the orbit space of a simply connected torus orbifold that additionally is either rationally elliptic or non-negatively curved.
+Recall that a nice manifold with corners is a manifold with corners such that every codimension $k$ face is contained in exactly $k$ facets, see Davis \cite{D}.

-For a non-negatively curved torus manifold, Proposition 4.5 from Wiemeler \cite{Wie} shows that the quotient space, $M^{2n}/T^n=P^n$, is described as follows: $P^n$ is a nice manifold with corners all of whose faces are acyclic and $P^n$ is of the form
+\begin{proposition} \cite{D, GGKRW, Wie} Let $X$ be a closed, simply connected torus orbifold that is either rationally elliptic or non-negatively curved.
+Then the quotient space, $X^{2n}/T^n$, is a nice manifold with corners all of whose faces are acyclic, and $X^{2n}/T^n$ is combinatorially equivalent to